Optimal periodic replenishment policies for spectrally positive L\'evy demand processes: Inventory models with periodic replenishment opportunities

 \subsection{Spectrally one-sided \lev processes}

-We shall consider the case where $D$ is a spectrally positive \lev process, or equivalently $X$ is a spectrally negative \lev process.
+We shall consider the case where the demand $D$ follows a spectrally positive \lev process, or equivalently $X$ is a spectrally negative \lev process.
 We exclude the case $X$ is the negative of a subordinator so that it does not have monotone paths a.s.
 We denote the Laplace exponent of $X$ by $\kappa: [0, \infty) \to \R$ such that $\E [e^{\theta X(t)}]=e^{ t \kappa(\theta)}$ for $t, \theta \geq 0$, with its L\'evy-Khintchine decomposition

 Here, $\sigma \geq 0,$ $\gamma \in \R$, and the \lev measure $\Pi$ satisfies $ \int_{(-\infty, 0)} (1\wedge y^2) \Pi(\diff y) < \infty$.

 It is known (see, e.g., Lemma 2.12 of \cite{K}) that $X$ has paths of bounded variation if and only if $\sigma=0$ and $\int_{(-1, 0)} |y|\Pi(\mathrm{d}y) < \infty$.
 For the bounded variation case, $X$ can be written as